awsdocs/amazon-dynamodb-developer-guide/doc_source/DAX.client.run-application-dotnet.md

    You should receive the following message: `Hello World!`

 1. The `myApp/myApp.csproj` file contains metadata about your project\.
-To use the DAX client in your application, you will need to modify the file so that it looks like this:
+To use the DAX client in your application, you need to modify the file so that it looks like this:

    ```
    <Project Sdk="Microsoft.NET.Sdk">